IOTEROP/NEBRASKA/README.md

 * On your AWS account, you have to go to the [AWS Marketplace's Nebaska page](https://aws.amazon.com/marketplace/pp/IoTerop-Nebraska/B08PPS33V5)
 * When you validate your subscription, you will be redirected to [NEBRASKA main page](https://nebraska.ioterop.com/login), and be asked for a new account creation.
 * Now, you are ready to play with devices...

+**Important note regarding security schemes**:
+Please keep in mind that the pair *PSK_Identity/PSK_Secret* is *GLOBAL* to the Nebraska Platform.
+It means that, if you use a *pskIdentity* name already used by a different customer, your provisioning will be rejected except if the *pskSecret* is identical to the one defined by customer B
+In few words: use your own complex *pskIdentity* name...

 ## Initial steps
 NEBRASKA main page is mostly an informational dashboard as all the action can/must be done using API.